 Ketamine infusions have been successfully used to treat persistent PTSD symptoms.

-In some patients Ketamine infusions are effective in treating CRPS, although lidocaine infusions have shown more consistent results. (ref.)
+In some patients, ketamine infusions are effective in treating CRPS, although lidocaine infusions have shown more consistent results.

-Chronic Pain from nerve injury or disease has responded to Ketamine infusions when other treatments have failed.
+Pain from nerve injury or disease has responded to ketamine infusions when other treatments have failed.

-Most people require at least three ketamine infusions to reap the full benefits of this innovative treatment.
-During each treatment, Dr. Gibert administers low levels of ketamine through an IV, while carefully monitoring vital signs and effects you for safety.
+Many people require at least three ketamine infusions to reap the full benefits of this innovative treatment.
+During each treatment, Dr. Gibert administers low levels of ketamine through IV, while carefully monitoring signs and effects for your safety.

 When compared to traditional treatments, such as antidepressants, and shock treatment, ketamine infusions have minor side effects.
-However.
-Some people experience transient nausea, vomiting, loss of appetite, or vivid dreams on the day of infusion, but these are generally manageable.
+However, some people experience transient nausea, vomiting, loss of appetite, or vivid dreams on the day of infusions, but these are generally manageable.

 Because ketamine infusions are safe and effective, you can resume your normal activities the day after treatment.
-You can expect that.
 You should avoid driving and operating heavy machinery until 24 hours after your treatment.